Best LGBTQ+ shows and movies to watch on Amazon Prime

-LGBTQ+ representation in television is an ongoing concern, but there’s no denying that there is a lot more content available today than ever before.
+LGBTQ+ representation in television is improving but always an ongoing concern.
+There's no denying that there is a lot more content available today than ever before.
 In today’s world, movies and TV featuring queer characters are far from unheard of, though the quality of the representation continues to vary.
-Though Amazon Prime doesn’t have the largest LGBTQ+ library, it’s still full of gems.

 Appropriate Behavior